OFFICE OF TISSUES AND ADVANCED THERAPIES (OTAT)

-The FDA’s Center for Biologics Evaluation and Research (CBER), Office of Tissues and Advanced Therapies (OTAT), Division of Cellular and Gene Therapies (DCGT), Cell Therapies Branch (CTB) and Gene Therapies Branch (GTB) are recruiting full-time review scientists.
+The FDA’s Center for Biologics Evaluation and Research (CBER), Office of Tissues and Advanced Therapies (OTAT), Division of Plasma Protein Therapies (DPPT) is recruiting to fill a position to serve as a Principal Investigator in the Plasma Derivatives Branch (PDB).

 FOREIGN EDUCATION: If you are using education completed in foreign colleges or universities to meet the qualification requirements, you must show that the education credentials have been evaluated by a private organization that specializes in interpretation of foreign education programs and such education has been deemed equivalent to that gained in an accredited U.S. education program; or full credit has been given for the courses at a U.S. accredited college or university.
 For further information, visit the U.S. Department of Education website for Foreign Education Evaluation.

-SALARY: Salary is commensurate with education and experience, including an excellent benefits package.
+SALARY: Salary is commensurate with education and experience, with an excellent benefits package.